bhakti2406/competition/README.md

 - `login.html` - User login and signup page

 ## How to Use
-1. Clone or download this repository.
+1. **Clone or Download Repository:**
+   - Clone the repository using `git clone <repository_url>` or download it as a ZIP file and extract it.

+2. **Open the Website:**
-2. Open `index.html` in a web browser to explore the website.
+   - Open `index.html` in a web browser to access the homepage.

+3. **Navigate Through the Website:**
-3. Navigate using the sidebar menu to access different sections.
+   - Use the sidebar menu or navigation links to explore different sections.
-4. Users can inquire, sign up, and leave reviews as needed.

-## Contribution
-1. Fork this repository.
-2. Make changes and test them locally.
-3. Submit a pull request with a description of the modifications.
+4. **Browse Courses:**
+   - Visit the `courses.html` page to explore available courses.
+   - Click on a course for detailed descriptions, curriculum, and pricing.

+5. **Submit an Inquiry:**
+   - Go to the `enquiry.html` page to submit any questions or requests.
+   - Fill out the form and submit your inquiry.

+6. **Read and Submit Reviews:**
+   - Check out the `review.html` page to see user feedback.
+   - Submit your own review and rating to help others.

+7. **User Authentication:**
+   - Go to `login.html` to sign up or log in.
+   - Access additional features available for registered users.

 ## Contact
 For inquiries or support, please reach out through the Enquiry page on the website.